 Exchange Server 2010 introduced the address book service which prevents Enterprise Vault from accessing all the properties of users and distribution lists that are hidden from the Exchange address book.
 Without additional configuration, searches for the display name of hidden users produce no results, and messages sent to hidden distribution lists are moved to the "Failed DL Expansion" folder in the journal mailbox during journal archiving.

 Exchange Server 2010 SP2 introduced address book policies which can alter the address book view that is visible to Enterprise Vault.
 If you apply an address book policy to the Vault Service account, searches for the display name of any users restricted by the policy produce no hits.

-If you target Exchange 2010 servers and you are affected by the changes introduced by the address book service and address book policies, you must use one of the procedures in this technical note to work around the changes.
+If targeting Exchange 2010 servers and are affected by the changes introduced by the address book service and address book policies, please use one of the procedures in this technical note to work around the changes.